vittoriomta/t1-extractor/README.md

 For our team is been a great improvement beacuse we spend a lot of time for creating the documents of our train's departure.

 From 40/45 minuts of work time we reduced to about 10 minutes with this applications.
-If you work with this kind of document (Europe probably), this website will defintely be usefull.
+If you work with this kind of document (Europe probably), this project will definitely be usefull.

 Planning in the near future to implement a function for scanned documents and IMA documents.